mrwingkong/portix-linux/07-wallpaper-orientation.md

 Orientation-aware wallpapers for tablet mode (landscape ↔ portrait) using swaybg.

+Also recovers the LXQt panel and desktop wallpaper when a display is plugged in or unplugged.

 When the device rotates, LXQt’s built-in wallpaper does not re-layout correctly.
-This setup replaces it with swaybg and automatically switches between two properly sized images.
+This setup replaces it with swaybg and automatically switches between two images.
+One swaybg instance paints **every** connected screen.
+You do not add display names when you plug in a monitor.

 ---